webspecs/url/docs/workmode.md

 Consensus and Call for Consensus
 ---

-The only Calls for Consensus by the WebApps working group relating to URL will be for process related items: decisions to "sponsor" this work, decisions related to transition requests, and decisions to host a fork of this product.
+The only Calls for Consensus by the WebApps working group relating to URL will be for process related items: decisions to "sponsor" this work, decisions related to exit criteria and transition requests, and decisions to host a fork of this product.
 Going into this agreement, everybody agrees that such a fork is a measure of last resort.

 Mail List Policy
 ---